maxhumber/gif/README.md

 #### About

-`gif` is a better way to build animated gifs in Matplotlib.
+`gif` is a better way to build animated Matplotlib gifs.